 - Ensuring we have the resources in place, be that human or financial, to deliver.
 We will ensure all employees have the skills and capability to help us deliver our objectives.

 - Working towards targets agreed with the Department for Transport.

 - Maintain our combined Environment and Energy Management System certificated to ISO14001:2015 and ISO50001:2018, respectively.

-- Develop and follow a Business Recycling Strategy, aiming to minimise waste production and maximise re-use and recycling across the business through considering all aspects of the waste chain from production to disposal, using the Recycling Strategy Forum to advise and support.
+- Develop and follow a Business Recycling Strategy, aiming to minimise waste production and maximise re-use and recycling across the business through considering all aspects of the waste chain from production to disposal.

 - Utilise the Corporate Social Responsibility (CSR) Steering Group to evaluate and set baselines and subsequent targets for improvement, ensuring we maintain our progress towards our sustainability goals including protection of the environment, supporting the economy and our local communities.
 We will continue schemes to encourage modal shift and support integration of the railway within wider transport systems.

 - Continue to measure, monitor and review our performance on a regular basis, specifically to ensure energy consumption and associated carbon emissions are tracked to reach our reduction targets.